-We are seeking a Store Clerk for our two Secret Seconds thrift stores, which provide 30 percent of our income to help women and children in crisis.
+The deadline has been extended to Friday, Feb.
+10 for applications seeking to work as a Store Clerk for our two Secret Seconds thrift stores, which provide 30 percent of our income to help women and children in crisis.

 The person in this position assists with all aspects of dealing with merchandise and customers in a thrift store setting, including waiting on customers, receiving donations, sorting and tagging.
 Outstanding customer service skills, high school diploma and valid Montana driver's license required.
 Performance of duties reflects the YWCA value that all human beings will be treated with respect and dignity and approached with recognition of their individual importance.

 Click here to download full job description and application.
 Drop off resume and application or send to 1130 W. Broadway Missoula, MT 59802, ATTN: Sally or email to firstname.lastname@example.org.

 Chaitanya, a nonprofit organization in India, is changing women’s lives.
 The organization’s vision is to create a society that values gender equality and self-reliance, where women have access to and control over financial and other resources.
 Katharina Werner, YWCA Pathways shelter coordinator, will discuss her recent experiences working toward women’s empowerment with Chaitanya on Friday, Jan.
 20, from noon to 1 p.m. at YWCA Missoula as part of YWCA Missoula’s Brown Bag Lunch Series.